1,000+ Opportunities

 Emailing grants is a great way to keep a copy of the current details so that when you are ready to start seeking funding you already know where to go

-Based on current listing details, eligibility includes: Nonprofit organizations in Ohio at high risk of terrorist or extremist attacks.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in Ohio at high risk of terrorist or extremist attacks.
+Confirm the full requirements in the official notice before applying.

 State of Ohio Security Grant (SFY26 OSG) is sponsored by Ohio Department of Public Safety (ODPS)/ Ohio Emergency Management Agency (Ohio EMA).
 Provides grants to eligible Ohio nonprofit organizations, houses of worship, chartered nonpublic schools, and licensed preschools for security improvements to prevent, prepare for, or respond to acts of terrorism.